 Pets Best and Healthy Paws both offer convenient mobile apps that let you file a claim right from your phone.
 You can also file claims online or by email, fax, or mail.

-Most reviews state that Pets Best pays out reimbursements for claims within two to seven days, while Healthy Paws can take up to 10.
+Most customer reviews state that Pets Best pays out reimbursements for claims within seven days of receiving all documentation, however, some reviewers complain about claims processing periods of up to 40 days.
+Healthy Paws can take up to 10 days.
 Both companies can also reimburse some vets directly so all you need to pay is your deductible and/or reimbursement during your visit.

 Pets Best vs Healthy Paws: Reviews

-Healthy Paws’ insurance policies are underwritten by Chubb, which has an A+ rating for financial stability from AM Best.
+Healthy Paws’ insurance policies are underwritten by Chubb, which has an A++ (Superior) rating for financial stability from AM Best.

 Pets Best vs Healthy Paws: Costs